Highlights. More shoppers (43%) buy clothes online than any other type of product; this figure does not include shoes (34%).

 • Online food purchases increased by 22.0% in 2025 to $838.1 billion.

-• Hardware e-commerce sales in the U.S. account for 75.6% of global sales, the highest share among all categories.
+• Hardware e-commerce sales in the U.S. account for 75.6% of global sales, the highest share by category.

 Stacked Bar Graph: U.S. Share of eCommerce by Category 2025, projections according to Statista